term7/RaspberryPi-USB-Privacy-Gadget/README.md

 sudo nmcli connection modify usb0-static ipv6.method disable
 ```

-Ensure a consistent MAC address for *usb0* (the only interface for which we want no randomization):
+Ensure a consistent MAC address for *usb0* (the only interface for which we do not want MAC randomization):
 ```
 sudo nmcli connection modify usb0-static ethernet.cloned-mac-address permanent
 ```